radiusxyz/bolt/guides/mainnet-genesis/README.md

 ```

 ### Step 2: Register your operator with Bolt

-To register in bolt's Symbiotic Network middleware contract, you can use this bolt CLI command:
+To register in the bolt Symbiotic Network middleware contract, use the following bolt CLI command:

 ```bash
 bolt operators symbiotic register \